Zigmata/ReQuest/README.md

 - If you are running this bot locally, you can use the recommended default installation of mongoDB for your chosen OS, and a very simple connection string which is included in the setup hook for bot.py.
-- If you are hosting this bot anywhere publicly accessible, it is highly recommended you familiarize yourself with mongoDB users and roles, and run your bot with specific credentials.
+- If you are hosting this bot anywhere publicly accessible, it is highly recommended you familiarize yourself with mongoDB users and roles, and run your bot with specific credentials and database access.

 ### Running ReQuest on Docker